 It does make sense that Dunkin Donuts would choose this particular mix of hot colors to represent its chain of coffeehouses that serve donuts.
 Somehow, orange and pink make you crave sweets!
 Don’t they?

-Due to its uplifting quality, this color combo is great for brands in the entertainment industry as well.
+Due to its uplifting quality, these logo colors are great for brands in the entertainment industry as well.

-If you like the idea of a pink logo for your brand, you can create one right now with our online logo maker.
+If you like the idea of a pink logo for your brand, you can create one right now in your browser using our online logo maker.
 Type a sentence or two about your business and describe what kind of logo you want.
 Make sure to mention the word “pink” in the text field as well.

 Renderforest Logo Maker will then generate lots of suitable logo designs for you to choose from.
-Customize the preferred icon, changing the color, font, and other elements to fit your preferences.
+Customize the preferred icon, changing the color, font, and other elements to fit your business needs.

-Once ready, download the result in the format of your choice.
-You can get your logo both in raster and vector file formats.
+Once ready, download your pink logo in the format of your choice.
+You can save your file both in raster and vector file formats.

-Even if you want to design your new logo yourself, feel free to use our online logo maker for inspiration, and generate as many pink logo ideas as you need.
+Even if you want to design your business logo yourself, feel free to use our online logo maker for inspiration and generate as many pink logo ideas as you need.
 It’s far easier to build on an existing design than create one from scratch.

-To sum up, pink logos can be used in a number of different industries.
+To sum up, a pink logo can be used in a number of different industries.
 Among them are entertainment, confectioneries, cosmetics, fashion, children’s toys, as well as services with a fun and playful edge.

 So?
 Are you ready to get creative and design your own pink logo today?
-If so, click the button below and let’s get started!
+If so, click the button below, and get started!